RWS/studio-api-docs/apiconcepts/filetypesupport/applying_character_formatting.md

 ```
 ***

-When you build your project at this point, the intermediary (SDL XLIFF) document should look as shown below:
+When you build your project at this point, the intermediary (SDLXliff) document should look as shown below:

 ![BilTagOff](images/BilTagOff.jpg)

-The following shows what the intermediary (SDL XLIFF) file looks like when the user decides to display inline tags at runtime:
+The following shows what the intermediary (SDLXliff) file looks like when the user decides to display inline tags at runtime:

 ![BilTagOn](images/BilTagOn.jpg)